-A desiccant is a dehumidifying agent that induces or sustains a state of dryness in its vicinity.
+A desiccant air dryer is a dehumidifying agent that induces or sustains a state of dryness in its vicinity.
 It adsorbs and holds particles of water to itself.
 Over time, the desiccant breaks down and loses its effectiveness.
 This causes increased energy consumption within the compressed air system due to lower compression efficiency, air leakage, and/or pressure variability.

 Fortunately it’s possible to monitor desiccant quality.
 Some of the more common methods are listed below.